Thursday, November 14, 2024

 Darin’s next role was on TV in an episode of “Run For Your Life” (1965-68) that was intended as a pilot for a spinoff series starring Bobby.
 The premise of “Run” found Ben Gazzara playing a terminally ill man moving through different situations.
 In the episode in question, “Who’s Watching the Fleshpot?”, Gazzara’s character reconnects with an old friend, played by Darin, in a small French town.

 The episode is an absolutely charming one, as Gazzara and Darin had a great rapport.
 (One can see Gazzara and his wife Janis Rule attending Bobby’s “comeback” to the Coconut Grove in 1966 in newsreel footage found on YT.)
 Darin’s character is a tour guide, but one who is clearly also a traveler and a charismatic con man.
-The actual plot of the show follows Gazzara and Darin as they show an American mother (Eve Arden) and daughter around the French town, and opening up the daughter to new experiences (as she is a very prim and proper, no-nonsense lady).
+The actual plot of the show follows Gazzara and Darin as they show an American mother (Eve Arden) and daughter around the French town, and open up the daughter to new experiences (as she is a very prim and proper, no-nonsense lady).

 The second half of the episode has crooked Jeff Corey and his sidekick trying to steal a pricey car that Arden left to Gazzara and Darin.
 Throughout the episode there’s a nice camaraderie between the two leads, which perhaps defeated the idea of Darin getting his own series.
 (The notion is even planted that Gazzara would guest-star on such a show.)
 When an adventure succeeds because of the natural connection between the two leads, it’s hard to imagine breaking one lead away for his own set of exploits.

 IMDB identifies the scripter of the episode as Roy Huggins, the creator of “Run For Your Life,” but the script was in fact written by John Thomas James.
+[UPDATE: I've been informed that J.T.
+James was a Huggins pseudonym!]
 The show aired March 7, 1966.
-Bonus cast: Nicholas Colasanto plays Jeff Corey’s Italian sidekick.

 Bobby’s last starring role in a movie was in the B-western Gunfight in Abilene (March 1967).
 It’s his only heroic role, but one can see what attracted him to the material: It’s the tale of a gent who shot his best friend by mistake in the Civil War and has thus sworn to never carry a gun again.
 He keeps up this pacifist decision even when appointed mayor of the small town he comes from — but eventually he’s going to have to use a gun.
 (This is a Western, after all.)